 What is flexible working?

-The Department actively promotes a family friendly environment and encourages a good work-life balance whether you have family responsibilities or not.
+Flexible working practices can have profound benefits for both employee and employer, and the Department actively encourages a good work-life balance whether you have caring or family responsibilities or not.
 As part of this inclusive approach, the Department & University have part-time working, flexible working and working from home policies.
-This is in addition to University policies covering family leave; maternity, paternity, adoption and parental leave.
+This is in addition to University policies covering carers and family leave; maternity, paternity, adoption and parental leave.

 Flexible working can include a wide variety of working practices.
 Flexibility can be in terms of working time, working location or the pattern of working.
 Examples could include part-time working, staggered hours, working from home, job-sharing or term-time only working.